 The following options are available for archiving/sharing your data:

 - Heriot-Watt's institutional data repository, Pure.
 A doi can be generated to provide a persistant link to the data.
 Pure should be used to deposit all data supporting published findings, unless a funder specifies the you should use a specific repository.

 - Deposited in an external data archive or repository like UK Data Service (ESRC), NERC data centres or BBSRC list of data sharing resources.

 You can also check if there is a recommended data repository/archive for your subject or funder using the Registry of Research Data Repositories (re3data.org).

-If data is either held in Arkivum or an external repository, a record must be created in Pure describing the data and linking via a persistent url or doi to the data for a greater impact and visibility.
+If data is held elsewhere, a record must be created in Pure describing the data and linking via a persistent url or doi to the data for a greater impact and visibility.